mkyc/m-azure-basic-infra/README.md

   docker build --tag epiphanyplatform/azbi:latest .
   ```

-Note: Re-run the above commands will overwrite your docker image.
-To bypass that, specify a different tag name or VERSION variable.
+Note: Re-run the above commands will overwrite your existing docker image (if exists).
+To bypass that, specify a different tag name

 ## Run module